slanska/flexilite/README.md

 | 12 | Age | *NULL*|
 | 13 | Salary |*NULL*|

+Note that actual structure of .attributes table includes few other columns, which store, in particular, translation information for multi-language support.
+Purpose of this table is to define set of semantic attributes for the entire database.
+Every semantic attribute has its singular name, plural name, ID and mult-language metadata.
+Attribute IDs are used throwout the database, for classes, their properties, enum types, enum items etc.

 ###Table [.classes]
 Lists all classes in database.
 Class is equivalent of table definition in the traditional RDBMS.
 Column *'Properties'* holds JSON string with list of class properties.